 Relational collections management systems manage data in separate tables that are related to one another by a common field, like an accession number.
 Relational database systems have many advantages, such as one-to-many relationships (for instance, a single artist that is linked to many objects).
 In this type of database structure, data only needs to be entered once.

 Data management reaps the greatest benefits when data is consistent and controlled, which can be achieved through museum-wide collections management policies.
 It’s important to focus on how information is structured and entered into the CMS.

 These data standards enable consistent and reliable ways to search for similar objects.
 Please note that standards are dependent on the needs of each institution and collection.

-• Identify which fields are essential and which are optional
+Data structure standards • Determine the information you want to record. • Identify which fields are essential and which are optional.

 Controlling terminology in a CMS helps to keep information consistent, resulting in reliable and accurate query results.
 Not all fields need controlled vocabulary, but it should be applied to fields that are used for indexing and queries, such as: